Illinois Valley PADS homeless shelter to reopen 24-hour services

 - Potential transfer to facilities that can accommodate in-depth job skills training and placement, and comprehensive evaluation for emotional and mental disorders

-“We understand that seeking help can be a difficult and vulnerable experience,” said Carol Alcorn, executive director of Illinois Valley PADS in a news release.
+“We understand that seeking help can be a difficult and vulnerable experience,” Carol Alcorn, executive director of Illinois Valley PADS, said in a news release.
 “We want to assure our community that all who enter our doors will be treated with kindness, compassion and professionalism.”

 Last season, IV PADS served 562 clients, including 49 family units and 89 children, providing 27,784 shelter nights/beds.
-With the help of volunteers, nearly 80,000 meals were served.
+With the help of volunteers, almost 80,000 meals were served.